 Rules are set in such a way that they speed up the growth of everyone.

 Employees too benefit from such rules.

-And yes, the company also makes sure that a certain performance is maintained by its employees.
+And the company also makes sure that a certain level of performance is maintained by its employees.

-The takeaway: A little control is good.
-Too much freedom sometimes can be harmful if a person doesn't know how to use it mindfully.
+The takeaway: A little control is reasonable.
+But too much freedom sometimes can be harmful if a person doesn’t know how to use it mindfully.
 A great manager knows how to avoid the temptation of controlling people unless it becomes necessary to interfere.

 Lesson #9: Managers keep the interest of both the company and the employees.

-As we discussed earlier, managers not only help individuals find their talents but also help a company achieve maximum performance.
+As discussed earlier, managers help individuals find their talents and help a company achieve maximum performance.